-After disappearing in late 2013, the Hawaiian Airlines credit card (formerly issued by Bank of America) has re-emerged as the Barclaycard-issued Hawaiian Airlines World Elite MasterCard.
+After disappearing in late 2013, the Hawaiian Airlines credit card (formerly issued by Bank of America) has re-emerged earlier this year as the Barclaycard-issued Hawaiian Airlines World Elite MasterCard.
 Those already holding one of the old Hawaiian Airlines Visa cards can expect to automatically receive the new version by mid-April 2014.

 In the past, there were two different personal versions of the card: Visa Signature ($79 annual fee) and Platinum ($50 annual fee).
 Now, there’s one personal version (although there’s a business version, too).
 It’s a World Elite MasterCard, and it’s got a (higher) annual fee of $89.